kachurovskiy/megaels/Digital_Feed_7e2/manual.md

 - With spindle reversal without opening the mother nut (no limits)
 - Without reversing and without opening the nut, switching the direction of the joystick (limits must be set)
-- Without reversing with opening the mother nut and manual return (synchronization by the threaded indicator)
+- Without reversing with opening the nut and manual return (synchronization by the threaded indicator)
 - Automatically (see below)

 When preparing and setting the parameters: